-a) Building capacity of stakeholders, in both national and local levels, to apply relevant policy instruments to address legal issues, institutionalize participatory processes, and develop strategies to promote multidisciplinary and multisectoral ecosystem-based management of coastal and marine environments;
+(a) Building capacity of stakeholders, in both national and local levels, to apply relevant policy instruments to address legal issues, institutionalize participatory processes, and develop strategies to promote multidisciplinary and multisectoral ecosystem-based management of coastal and marine environments;

-- b) Direct action to protect coastal and marine environments from negative impacts, such as: - 1.
-Identification, protection, prevention of alteration and destruction, and restoration of coastal and marine habitats, particularly areas important for reproduction, inter alia, coral reef systems: - 2.
-Prevention, reduction or control of marine pollution; - 3.
-Protection of coastal and marine environments from land-based sources, including proper coastal land use and watershed management; - 4.
-Establishment of closed fishing areas: - 5.
-Reduce by-catch. - c) Establishment of mechanisms and guidelines for research, monitoring and assessment of coastal and marine ecosystems and resources, including indicators to measure natural and human-induced impacts.
+(b) Direct action to protect coastal and marine environments from negative impacts, such as:

+- Alteration and destruction, of coastal and marine habitats, particularly areas important for reproduction, inter alia, coral reef systems, sea grass areas and the sea bed; - (2) Marine and land-based pollution; - (3) Improper coastal land use and the mismanagement of watersheds; - (4) Illegal, unreported and unregulated fishing, by-catch especially of threatened species;

+(c) Establishment of mechanisms and guidelines for research, monitoring, assessment and valuation of coastal and marine ecosystems and resources, including indicators to measure natural and human-induced impacts.

-CHAPTER VII PROTECTION AND CONSERVATION OF COASTAL AND MARINE RESOURCES
+CHAPTER VII

-- SEC.
-17. Protection of Endangered Species.
-The Council shall spearhead the conservation, protection and rehabilitation of rare, threatened and endangered aquatic species as it may determine, including their habitats.
-It shall recommend to the President and Congress the designation of coastal and marine areas as protected areas under the Expanded National Integrated Protected Areas System or under the Fisheries Code, as amended, and in compliance with the relevant provisions of international treaties and agreements such as, the Convention on the International Trade in Endangered Species of Wild Flora and Fauna, the United Nations Convention on the Law of the Sea, and Convention on Biological Diversity. - SEC.
-18. Policy Coordination.
-The Council shall harmonize rules and regulations of all relevant agencies responsible for the implementation and enforcement of laws to prevent and eliminate illegal fishing such as Republic Act (RA) No. 8550, also known as the "Philippine Fisheries Code of 1998," as amended by RA 10654.
+PROTECTION AND CONSERVATION OF COASTAL AND MARINE RESOURCES SEC.
+17. Protection of Endangered Species. - The Council shall spearhead the conservation, protection and rehabilitation of rare, threatened and endangered aquatic species as it may determine, including their habitats and migratory routes such as the East Asian Current.
+It shall recommend to the President and Congress the designation of coastal and marine areas as protected areas under the Expanded National Integrated Protected Areas System, or sanctuaries of local conservation areas under the Fisheries Code and the Local Government Code, and in compliance with the relevant provisions of international treaties and agreements such as, the Convention on the International Trade in Endangered Species of Wild Flora and Fauna, the United Nations Convention on the Law of the Sea, and Convention on Biological Diversity.

+SEC.
+18. Policy Coordination. - The Council shall harmonize rules and regulations of all relevant agencies responsible for the implementation and enforcement of laws to prevent and eliminate illegal fishing such as Republic Act (RA) No. 8550, also known as the "Philippine Fisheries Code of 1998," as amended by RA 10654.